-The combined statements of activities and functional expenses for the year ended August 31, 2013 include certain summarized financial information in total but not by net asset class or program category for purposes of comparison to 2012 information.
+The combined statements of activities and changes in net assets and functional expenses for the year ended August 31, 2014 include certain summarized financial information in total but not by net asset class or program category for purposes of comparison to 2013 information.
 Such information does not include sufficient detail to constitute a presentation in conformity with GAAP.
-Accordingly, such information should be read in conjunction with the Organization's combined financial statements for the year ended August 31, 2012, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Organization's combined financial statements for the year ended August 31, 2014, from which the summarized information was derived.